What are my rights?

-- Explain your concerns.
-For example: the fence is higher than what is allowed under the local bylaws, and it will block the sunshine on your vegetable garden.
+Explain your concerns.
+For example: The fence is higher than what is allowed under the local bylaws, and it will block the sunshine on my vegetable garden.

-- Suggest ways the situation might be resolved.
-For example: reduce the height of the fence by two feet.
+Suggest ways the situation might be resolved.
+For example: It would make a real difference if the height of the fence was reduced by two feet.

-- Reveal your intentions if they outright refuse.
-For example: you’ll get the municipality involved.
+Reveal your intentions if they outright refuse.
+For example: I'm prepared to get the municipality involved.

 Step 3.
 Try mediation

 If you're unable to resolve the matter directly with your neighbour, you could consider mediation.
 This involves you and your neighbour meeting with a mediator, who'll work to help you reach an agreement.
 Mediation is quicker and much less expensive than taking legal action.
-And it can help preserve a good neighbourly relationship.
-We have a page explaining how mediation works.
+We explain here how mediation works.

 Step 4.
 Contact your municipality

 Whether you’re concerned about a neighbour’s fence or planning to build a fence, there can be circumstances that lead you to contact your local municipality.
 CivicInfo BC has contact information for municipalities across the province.